mesmith027/Insight_python_project/README.md

 The training data looks like the picture below:
 ![Training Data Set](readme_imgs/data.png?raw=true)

-As you can see it consists of row of wine reviews from various reviewers as well as the description of that wine's taste and aroma.
+As you can see it consists of rows of wine reviews from various reviewers as well as the description of that wine's taste and aroma.
 For now I will ignore the other categories and focus just on the wine's description.

 ### Exploratory Analysis
 I wanted to check a few things before I really got started.